 Alongside carbohydrates and fat, protein is one of three essential macronutrients that are required by the body.
 Proteins consist of chains of amino acids.
 These amino acids perform vital functions in the body, including repairing tissues, building muscle, regenerating cells, and producing hormones.
 When proteins are digested, they are broken down into amino acids by the digestive system.
 The amino acids then enter the bloodstream to be utilized by the body.

 There are two types of amino acids: Non-essential and essential.
 Non-essential amino acids are produced by your pet's body.
 By comparison, essential amino acids must be obtained through diet.
 Cats and dogs require 10 essential amino acids: arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
-In addition, cats require an extra essential amino acid called taurine.
+In addition, cats require an extra essential amino acid called taurine (with evidence mounting that some breeds of dogs are susceptible to taurine deficiencies and related heart issues).
 These essential amino acids are found in protein-rich foods such as meat, fish, eggs, and some plant-based foods.

 How Much Protein Does My Pet Need?

 A lack of protein in your pet's diet can lead to a number of health problems, including poor skin and coat health, weight loss, digestive issues, and reduced lean body mass.
 Excess protein in a healthy pet's diet would typically be excreted in the urine or used as energy.
 However, consuming too much protein could potentially cause your pet to gain weight.
-Thankfully, most premium pet foods contain adequate protein levels to support your pet's nutritional needs.
+Thankfully, the best natural dog foods and cat foods contain adequate protein levels to support your pet's nutritional needs.
 We recommend consulting with your veterinarian to discuss your pet's specific protein requirements.